The American Airlines pet policy is as follows:

 Carry-on pets and service animals may fly in the cabin if they meet the requirements.
 If your pet is too large to fit in the cabin, please contact American Airlines Cargo.

-Pets in the cabin are accepted on most flights up to 11 hours and 30 minutes or flights to / from: within the 48 contiguous United States, Alaska, Puerto Rico, St. Thomas and St. Croix; the U.S. and Canada; Mexico; and Central America.
+Pets in the cabin are accepted on most flights up to 12 hours or flights to/from: within the 48 contiguous United States; the U.S. and Canada; Alaska; Mexico; Puerto Rico, St. Thomas; St. Croix.

 On American flights you can bring 1 kennel as your carry-on bag.